gravity-ui/uikit/src/components/Persona/README.md

 # Persona

-The Persona component can be used to display users or user-related information.
+The `Persona` component can be used to display users or user-related information.

 ### Image

-Component can be used with custom image.
-Works only with `type: "person"`.
+This component can be used with a custom image.
+It works only with `type: "person"`.

 <!--LANDING_BLOCK
 <ExampleBlock